Polycystic Ovary Syndrome

 Long-term, nonmedical treatment is geared toward modifying your risk factors for health problems often associated with PCOS, including diabetes, uncontrollable weight gain and heart disease.
 A healthy, low-sugar, low-starch diet and an exercise program to stabilize your weight can reduce the risk of these conditions.

-You can take care of some problems associated with PCOS without medication.
+You can manage some problems associated with PCOS without medication.
 Excess hair can be removed by shaving, tweezing, waxing or using depilatory creams, or by electrolysis or laser techniques administered by a trained professional.
 Since lasers work by attacking a skin pigment, they should be used with caution by darker-skinned women.

 If you are overweight and have PCOS, you need to lose weight.
 Losing even just a small amount of weight can lower androgen and insulin levels, reducing your risk of insulin resistance and diabetes.
-One study found that when obese women with PCOS lost more than 5 percent of their body weight, their androgen levels dropped and their periods became more regular.
+Some obese women with PCOS find losing just 5 to 10 percent of their body weight helps their periods become more regular.

 Exercise alone, even without weight loss, is also beneficial since it helps improve insulin sensitivity.